 BMW retired from the WTCC Manufacturers' Championship in 2013, but both ROAL Motorsport and Coronel continued their journey.
 That was relatively good year for the Dutchman considering he won two races, in Slovakia and again in Japan, but in the final standings, Coronel dropped to the 10th position.
 He improved in the following year, driving a Chevrolet and taking 7th position in the Drivers’ Championship.
 Tom played an important role in helping his ROAL Motorsport to win the Yokohama Teams’ Trophy title.

-Three more seasons with ROAL Motorsport's Chevrolet
+Racing with ROAL Motorsport's Chevrolet until 2017

 The season of 2015 was marked with many accidents and incidents in which Coronel was involved.
 He retired from seven races that year so it wasn’t a surprise when he dropped to the 13th place overall and 6th in the standings for the independent drivers.